What is the Difference Between Translation and Localization?

 When and Why You Should Translate Your Content

-Did you know that most of the internet is written exclusively in English?
 According to estimates, 63% of all websites use English.
 English is a common world language, but not as common as you’d think.

 When translating different languages, it’s important to hire a skilled professional translation agency or LSP (language service provider) with expertise in the native language of your target audience.
-Literal, word-for-word translations, and free machine translations are often full of mistakes.
+Literal, word-for-word translations and free machine translations are often full of mistakes.

 When and Why You Should Localize Your Content